akimdavidov671/chd-prediction-dashboard/README.md

 Risk stratification analysis showed that observed CHD event rates generally increased across higher predicted-risk groups.
 This suggests that the model is useful for **relative risk ranking**.
 However, predicted probabilities were systematically higher than observed event rates, so the model is better suited for identifying higher-risk patients than for producing precisely calibrated absolute risk estimates.

 <img src="plots/framingham_plots/understanding_risk_stratification.png" width="700">

+For the full analysis, including detailed EDA plots, calibration curves, threshold analysis, and decision curve analysis, see `notebooks/framingham.ipynb`.